Practical Implementation Advice

 The ICIS-NPDES data flows are now available for all data families including permits, inspections, effluent, enforcement, and program reports.
 Partners with their own local NPDES system can use their Exchange Network Node to submit this information to EPA.
 EPA currently provides an outbound service that allows States to access permit requirements data so that it can be used to support local instances of electronic DMR reporting systems such as NetDMR.

 The OpenNode2 full batch plugins provide Partners using .NET or Java OpenNode2 with software tools to simplify the submission of data from the Partner’s NPDES information system to EPA’s ICIS-NPDES system and to download, process, and distribute ICIS transaction processing reports.
-Download the ICIS-NPDES plugins and documentation from the OpenNode2 Downloads page.
+Download the ICIS-NPDES plugins and documentation here.

 Node: A Partner’s point of presence on the EN consisting of a server (hardware and software) enabled with web services that allow Partners to automatically provide and receive information via the Network and to publish data for use by other Partners.